 All instances of the term “Local” has been changed to “visit-in-person.”
 In the relevant sections, raters are advised to consider the possibility of visit-in-person when determining a search query, this due in large part to the prevalence of mobile phones.

 The name change is probably to accommodate international search raters who might be confused by the term “local.”
-It will likely have little impact with how webmasters make their websites.
-Maybe “visit-in-person” will replace “local” as part of the everyday SEO vernacular too, but we’ll just have to wait and see.
+It will likely have little impact on how webmasters make their websites.
+Maybe “visit-in-person” will replace “local” as part of the everyday SEO vernacular too, but we’ll have to wait and see.

 Other Changes to the Search Quality Rating Guidelines